CanopyTax/canopytax.github.io/src/content/post/thoughts-on-microservices.md

 +++

-The programming world moves very quickly compared to other industies.
+The programming world moves very quickly compared to other industries.
 Many things come an go and it can often be hard to keep up with the latest trends.
 More often then not, it makes sense to not follow common trends, as they are untested, and might fade in a couple years anyways.
 How do we decide which trends to follow and which